naborlozada/Perdomo_et_al_2025_sRNA_analysis/README.md

 ** Each script has notes with general and/or technical information.
 For details, read the Methods section in the manuscript.

 ---

-Cite this repository:
+Cite our work:
+- **[ARTICLE, provisional]** Perdomo, H.D., Khorramnejad, A., Chen, F. et al. Tolerance to persistent cell-fusing agent virus infection in Aedes aegypti mosquitoes correlates with maintenance of lipid reserves.
+BMC Biol (2026). https://doi.org/10.1186/s12915-026-02553-3.
-- Lozada-Chávez, A. N. 2025.
+- **[REPOSITORY]** Lozada-Chávez, A. N. 2026.
 Perdomo_et_al_2025_sRNA_analysis.
 Github repository. https://github.com/naborlozada/Perdomo_et_al_2025_sRNA_analysis.

+For historical reasons, we cite here our **not peer review preprint** in BioRxiv ["*Metabolic homeostasis favors tolerance to persistent viral infection in Aedes aegypti mosquitoes*"](https://www.biorxiv.org/content/10.1101/2025.07.23.666353v1).

 <br/>
 <a rel="license" href="http://creativecommons.org/licenses/by/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by/4.0/88x31.png" /></a><br />This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by/4.0/">Creative Commons Attribution 4.0 International License</a>.